Manta Ray Night Snorkeling Guide: What to Expect (a thrill)

 I recommend booking directly with the tour operator to receive the best cost.

 There are many companies on the Kona Coast that offer night manta ray snorkeling.
 Walk around Kailua-Kona town or the main strip on Ali’i drive in Kona to find special offers.
-You can also use a price comparison website like Hawaii Activities.

 Closing Notes on Manta Ray Night Snorkeling (Kona Coast)